f3riend/YouTube-Ad-Blocker---Session-Masker/README.md

 Brave has made the necessary update as of August 2, 2024, but you can still use it if you want.

-For more information you can visit my YouTube channel <a href="https://www.youtube.com/channel/UCG7kNddY8k9g30UerQqVw7w" target="_blank" title="YouTube Channel">@f3riend</a>